taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Jheri: "A guild assignment is a mutual pledge of respect and commitment to study the skills and protect the secrets of your guild.
 Usually, we would rely on the data in your Universal Record to assign you to the optimal guild, based your life choices and achievements.
 But since, for one reason or another," and here Jheri smiles kindly, gently looking each first-year in the eye, "your Universal Records have insufficient data to calculate the optimal placement, you will spend the first week of the semester meeting each guild and taking some of their classes."

-Jheri's eyes grow both sad and hard: "If you cannot find a guild to accept you and commit to teaching you their ways, there will be no room for you at this school, and you will have to go home."
+Jheri's eyes grow both sad and hard: "You'll need to impress the third year trainees, who are the teaching assistants for each class, if you want to be accepted by a guild.
+If you cannot find a guild to accept you and commit to teaching you their ways, there will be no room for you at this school, and you will have to go home."

 The Earther **GANGIE** from the cafe fight: "But, wait, what if we're part of the Space Asylum Program?
 We have no home to go back to!"